yehudaclinton/battleship/README.md

 # battleship
-new and better version of battleship here is my writeup of the game.
-Maybe it should be called battle ship chess
+New and better version of battleship. here is my writeup of the game.
+Maybe it should be called battle-ship-chess

-the positions of the boats are calculated like a chessboard (a,1)
+The positions of the boats are calculated like a chessboard (a,1) and it is turn based.
+The difference from the non digital version is that the boats could move.

 visibility, fire-range, move-range, hit-points